SoPR/horas/readmes/en/README-devs-design-en.md

 This doc is in progress.
 Maybe you can help us complete it :blush:

-Take a look at [es/README-devs-design-es.md](../es/README-devs-design-es.md) for the original spanish text.
+Take a look at [es/README-devs-design-es.md](../es/README-devs-design-es.md) for the original Spanish text.

 **Thanks!!!**